Gameboy612/Chess-Game-Review-API-freechess-/readme.md

+# Introduction
+This project is to reverse engineer wintrcat's chess classification algorithm, and add an API for the backend.
+Other applications can send a POST request with the PGN, and obtain the chess move classifications as the response.

-# Game Report API documentation - Gameboy612
+# Game Report API documentation

 POST: `/api/analyse` for getting game report from game.